 Tufted perennial grass to 1.5 m high with culms unbranched and pubescent nodes.
 Leaves glabrous or sparsely pubescent, sometimes scabrous with blade flat, channelled or inrolled to 30 cm long and 5 mm wide.
 Inflorescence an open panicle to 40 cm long with bulging green glumes.
 Flowering between October and January.

-Key to this species: awn twice bent with coma; panicle open with long spreading branches; glumes inflated; callus short-hooked; lemma short 4.5-6.6 mm, with an asymetric bulge (dorsal hump); awn very short; column off centred, bent at an angle from top of lemma Fruits are deep reddish-brown to almost black, short lemma to 6.5 mm lon, with a swollen asymmetric hump near the apex and a granular tuberculate surface lightly covered with white to golden hairs; coma to 2 mm long; callus short-hooked to 1.5 mm long; awn very short and twice bent to 50 mm long; column bent at an angle from the top of the lemma, (ecentric); palea glabrous, about equal to lemma.
+Key to this species: awn twice bent with coma; panicle open with long spreading branches; glumes inflated; callus short-hooked; lemma short 4.5-6.6 mm, with an asymetric bulge (dorsal hump); awn very short; column off centred, bent at an angle from top of lemma.
+Fruits are deep reddish-brown to almost black, short lemma to 6.5 mm long, with a swollen asymmetric hump near the apex and a granular tuberculate surface lightly covered with white to golden hairs; coma to 2 mm long; callus short-hooked to 1.5 mm long; awn very short and twice bent to 50 mm long; column bent at an angle from the top of the lemma, (ecentric); palea glabrous, about equal to lemma.
 Seeds are yellow-brown fat grain to 3.5 mm long within the lemma.
 Seed embryo type is lateral.

 Seed collection and propagation

 Collect seeds between November and March.
 Use your hands to gently strip the seeds (lemma) off the mature fruiting spike, those that are turning brown.
 Mature seeds will come off easily compare to the immature seeds that remain on the spike.
 Alternatively, you can break off the whole fruit spike to allow some of the seeds to mature further.
 Place the seeds/spike in a tray and leave to dry for two weeks.
 No further cleaning is required if only seed collected.
 If seed spikes collected, use hand to strip off the mature seeds.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
 Viability of grass seeds could be very viable, depending on time of seed collections and seasonal conditions.
-From one collection, the seed viability was average, at 65%.

 |Location||No. of seeds|